Will contest J-K assembly polls with 'full might', says AAP | Politics

 - India

-The Aam Aadmi Party (AAP) on Monday said it will contest Jammu and Kashmir assembly polls with ''full might and political power'' whenever they are held.
-The decision was taken by the party at a meeting here chaired by AAP's national general secretary (organisation) Sandeep Pathak who is also the party's poll strategist.
-The meeting was attended by AAP's election in-charge for Jammu and Kashmir Imran Hussain as well as the office bearers of the party's unit in the Union territory.
+The Aam Aadmi Party (AAP) has said it will contest Jammu and Kashmir assembly polls with ''full might and political power'' whenever they are held.
+The decision was taken by the party at a meeting here chaired by the AAP's national general secretary (organisation) Sandeep Pathak who is also the party's poll strategist.
+The meeting was attended by AAP's election in-charge for Jammu and Kashmir Imran Hussain as well as office bearers of the party's unit in the Union territory.

 Addressing the meeting, Pathak, who is also a Rajya Sabha MP, said that AAP will take part and contest next assembly and panchayat elections in J&K.